 Once your labor is active, we will come to your home to keep a close eye on you and your baby throughout the birthing process.
 Besides vitals on both of you, we will be available to make suggestions designed to keep your labor and birth normal and safe.
 We will stay with you from start to finish.
 Once your baby is born, we continue to observe both of you carefully.
 This includes a thorough evaluation and assessment over the course of several hours postpartum.
 When you are settled, the baby has nursed well, and you have both been stable for several hours, we will be on our way.

 We will stay on call and available to you over the course of the next several weeks.
 At 24-48 hours postpartum, we will return to your home to evaluate both you and the baby.
 At this time we offer the state-required newborn metabolic screening for your baby.
-If things are going well, we return on the fourth day, and then again at two weeks.
+If things are going well, we return on the fourth day, and then again at two weeks and four weeks.
 Other visits are sometimes added to this schedule as necessary.
 We recommend that the baby be established with a pediatric provider during this time.
 The final postpartum visit, at six weeks, occurs at our office.